freedib/lldbmi2/README.md

   - This program is promising, but is not yet mature.
   - With Eclipse, it must be run in a manual remote debugging session implying to open a shell window and start manually a debug server with the program being debugged as argument (if there is a better way, doc do not mention it).
   - The actual version doesn’t display nor update variables correctly.
-  - Many errror messages with Eclipse (command arguments nor recognized(.
+  - Many error messages with Eclipse (command arguments nor recognized).
   - The code is complex and not easy to debug for a newcomer.

 LLDBMI2 is a lightweight alternative to LLDB-MI on Mac OS X. It allows: